Estimated reading time: 8 minutes

 The answer is so evident that I am almost embarrassed to share it with you:

 Finding the best possible team to do the job without looking at their cultural background, age, gender, or other areas, except their skills, experience, and potential.

 Here again, you need to look widely.
 Finding the “right” person in a few minutes is not always right.

 The good thing is that If you have a diverse and inclusive team, you will be able to identify suitable candidates.

 And when you have found them, keep them motivated!

 This topic comes up so often in my coaching.

-I often share that we cannot motivate people as they must devise their own goals and reasons to do the job.
+I often share that we cannot motivate people as they must devise their goals and reasons for doing the job.